Archibald Cox: After Kennedy

 The Voting Rights Act of 1965 mooted that case, and Cox would go on to defend the legislation successfully before the Court, but he did so as a private attorney.
 In the summer after Johnson's victory Cox offered his resignation in order that Johnson might pick his own Solicitor General if he chose.
 Although Cox dearly loved the job, he overrode Katzenbach's strong objections to his decision.
 Johnson accepted the resignation on June 25, 1965.

 Chief Justice Warren was "non-plussed and made unhappy by the news" that Cox was not reappointed.
 Senator Kennedy delivered a tribute from the well of the Senate.
 Even years later his colleagues in the Justice Department praised his service.
 John W. Douglas, for example, said "he was the best solicitor general that the department's ever had … ."
 John Seigenthaler likewise found him "great."
 Students of the office have agreed.
 Lincoln Caplan called him one of the three most respected Solicitors General in history (together with Robert H. Jackson and John W. Davis).
 Bruce Terris, who was Assistant Solicitor General in three administrations, said that he "was the best oral advocate I ever saw. … He had the ability to do something I had never seen anybody ever having the ability to do, and I suspect very few people ever had, and that was he had the ability to lecture the Supreme Court. " Even critic Victor Navasky wrote that Cox was "by general agreement one of the most distinguished Solicitors General in the history of the office … ."
-As Solicitor General Cox personally argued over 80 cases before the Court, winning 88%.
+As Solicitor General Cox personally argued 67 cases before the Court, prevailing in 81%.
 A study of the eight Solicitors General between 1953 and 1982 found that Cox was the most liberal, filing liberal briefs in 77% of the cases.
 Supreme Court litigation was his metier, so much so that he would continue to do it in the future even (or especially) when he received no fee.

 In 1965, Cox returned to Harvard Law School as a visiting professor, teaching a course in current constitutional law and a section in criminal law.